0xchase/lecture-4/README.md

  - clippy: Collection of checks for common mistakes in Rust code
  - clean: Clean directories
  - test: Run integration or unit tests

+ We can also compile individual files with `rustc`.
+This is analogous to `gcc`.

 ### Build scripts